happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 Release
 --

 There are few ways to pack the application for release.
 Originally I used [exrm](https://github.com/bitwalker/exrm) but it turns out that it is going to be replaced by [distillery](https://github.com/bitwalker/distillery).
-But as the of writing it's still in beta and seems not to work well under Windows, so use exrm instead:
+But at the time of writing it's still in beta and seems not to work well under Windows, so use exrm instead:

 Update dependencies in `mix.exs`: